kananinirav/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-5.md

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: C
+      `This is because of the following`
+      `Pricing is per instance-hour consumed for each instance, from the time an instance is launched until it is terminated or stopped.
+Each partial instance-hour consumed will be billed per-second for Linux, Windows, Windows with SQL Enterprise, Windows with SQL Standard, and Windows with SQL Web Instances, and as a full hour for all other instance types.`
+      `please can someone confim this`
     </details>

 5. What is the AWS Support feature that allows customers to manage support cases programmatically?